blackerby/open-library-pipeline/README.md

 ## Orchestration

-The project uses Prefect Cloud to run flows instead of a local Prefect installation.
-Follow these steps to set up Prefect Cloud to run flows.

-1. Log in to Prefect Cloud with `prefect cloud login`
-2. Run flows locally to register them in the cloud UI.
-For example, from the root directory `python flows/hello.py`
-3. In the `flows` directory, run `prefect deployment build hello.py:hello --name hello-world --storage-block gcs/open-library-pipeline-gcs-storage` to create a deployment and store the flow code in the cloud
-4. Apply the deployment with `prefect deployment apply flows/hello-deployment.yaml`

-### Prefect Agent Container

-The `Dockerfile` builds an image that connects to a Prefect Cloud account and starts an agent that can run flows.
-Use `docker build --build-arg PREFECT_API_KEY=$PREFECT_API_KEY --build-arg PREFECT_API_URL=$PREFECT_API_URL --build-arg PREFECT_WORKSPACE=$PREFECT_WORKSPACE -t blackerby/open_library_pipeline .` to build the image.
-Use `docker push blackerby/open_library_pipeline:latest` to push the image to Docker Hub. `compute/main.tf` will create a container from this image and run it on the Google Cloud Engine VM it provisions.
+The `Dockerfile` builds an image that connects to a Prefect Cloud account and starts an agent that can run flows. `build.sh` is the harness for `docker build`.
+It expects three variables (`PREFECT_API_KEY`, `PREFECT_WORKSPACE`, and `PREFECT_API_URL`) to be set in the environment and expects four command line arguments: `SCRIPT_NAME`, `FLOW_TAG`, `DEPLOYMENT_NAME`, and `INTERVAL` (in seconds).

+The heart of the `Dockerfile` is `run.sh`, which logs into a Prefect Cloud account, sets the Prefect API URL, builds, schedules, and applies a deployment, and starts a Prefect agent.
+For this to work, you must have previously configured remote storage for the flow code, which is probably easiest to do in the Prefect Cloud UI.

+Push the image you build to Docker Hub. `compute/main.tf` will create a container from this image and run it on the Google Cloud Engine VM it provisions.

 ### Running Flows

-To run using deployments, use the Prefect Cloud UI.
+The deployment built by the Docker container auto schedules flow runs based on the value of the `INTERVAL` parameter, and the Prefect agent running in the container runs them.
+You can also run flows from the Prefect Cloud UI.

 ## Data